 Researchers know that an electrical signal is sent to the plant’s leaves when a fly brushes the trap’s hairs.
 Somehow, the plant cells expand, resulting in now-understood snap-buckling.
 But researchers aren’t sure what the electrical signal is telling the cells or how exactly the cells expand.

+One theory proposes that the electrical signal triggers the release of an acid that weakens the cell walls.
+Another posits that the electrical signal causes the plant to pump water into the cells of its outer surface, beginning the snap-buckling.
+Forterre is attempting to use cell pressure probes to settle the dispute, but getting the tool to work in a moving plant is easier said than done.
 Researchers are also keen to understand how plants evolved their myriad movement methods.
 For a lot of plants, the “why” is fairly clear: Plants that can quickly capture insects get a good source of nutrients — nitrogen and phosphorus — that the plants might not be able to get in abundance from the soil.
 Similarly, plants that move quickly may disperse their seeds farther, gaining an evolutionary advantage over those that don’t.

 But understanding how the speed came to be is much trickier.
 A recent clue might help piece together the evolutionary story of bladderworts.
 In a 2017 overview published in Scientific Reports, Anna Westermeier reported something intriguing: one species that had the architecture of the trap, but did not open or close.